MicrosoftDocs/sdk-api/sdk-api-src/content/mmcobj/ne-mmcobj-columnsortorder.md

 ## -description

-The
-<b>ColumnSortOrder</b> enumeration is used by the
-<a href="https://msdn.microsoft.com/dbbf6c9c-ba58-4588-b972-7d9b2029ee91">Column.SetAsSortColumn</a> method to specify whether a column is sorted in ascending or descending order.
-This enumeration applies to the
-<a href="https://msdn.microsoft.com/eb7c92e7-d834-4736-bff4-74940c9bb194">MMC 2.0 Automation Object Model</a>.
+<p class="CCE_Message">[Windows Search 2.x is available for use in the operating system specified in the

+Requirements section.
+It might be altered or unavailable in later versions.
+Use the <a href="https://msdn.microsoft.com/3590cdab-5831-4372-adf7-61814031c931">Windows Search API</a> instead.]

+Used by <a href="https://msdn.microsoft.com/ea05f4df-4caf-404f-8890-a109ca88555c">IResultsViewer::SortOrderProperty</a> to indicate or set how a query is to be sorted.

 ## -enum-fields